-GOG is included in base rates to Providers.
-Each Provider invoice payment outlines the breakdown between base funding, GOG funding and HCCEG Funding.
-72% of the agency's GOG funding is distributed to Providers (the remainder to staff).
-Lump sum payments are discouraged; however, if at year end, there are excess GOG funds, they will be distributed to any Providers who provided care with Family Space Quinte Inc. during that fiscal year based upon the care provided during the year
+12% GOG is included in base rates to Providers.
+Each Provider invoice payment outlines the breakdown between base funding, GOG funding HCCEG Funding & Vacancy Funding.
+72% of the agency's GOG funding is distributed to Providers.
+Lump sum payments are discouraged; however, if at year end, there are excess GOG funds, they will be distributed to any Providers who provided care with Family Space Quinte Inc. during that fiscal year based upon the care provided during the year.
+Providers must be active at the time of distribution.
+If further GOG funding is distributed at year end it would be labeled GOG top up.